NEW ALBUM - THIS MOMENT - OUT NOW - BUY HERE

 'The sound that erupts is quite captivating.
 The audience know they've seen something special' * * * * * Broadway Baby

-Over their ten years 'The Bevvys' have become a recognised house for great singers and songwriters and have over that time featured six lead vocalists, formerly Lindsey Black, Kaela Rowan, Roberta Pia and Cera Impala, each with their own notable style and crucially the ability to move across different styles with ease, The Bevvy's trademark.
-They celebrated this anniversary with two very special shows, at Edinburgh Jazz & Blues Festival and Celtic Connections with the original band with James Macintosh (drums) and Emma Smith (bass), featuring new material and arrangements for six vocals.
+Over the last decade 'The Bevvys' have become a recognised house for great singers and songwriters and have over that time featured seven stunning vocalists, Lindsey Black, Kaela Rowan, Roberta Pia, Cera Impala and Louise Murphy, with the longstanding Heather Macleod and Gina Rae, each with their own notable style and crucially the ability to move across different styles with ease.
+In constant support of the big voice is David Donnelly, multi-hatted instrumental backbone, producer and bass singer.

-Debut album St James Sessions, launched with a sold-out show at Glasgow’s world-famous Celtic Connections festival in 2010, Plan B arrived in 2014 to sold out shows in Edinburgh, Glasgow and London.
-Both won glowing reviews and world-wide airplay, their captivating live shows continuing to extend their dedicated fan-base.
+Debut album St James Sessions, launched with a sold-out show at Glasgow’s world-famous Celtic Connections festival in 2010, Plan B arrived in 2014 to sold out shows in Edinburgh, Glasgow and London and their most recent This Moment in 2018 saw them stretching into the studio setting with a much wider sonic range and a host of guest musicians.
+All three received glowing reviews and world-wide airplay, their captivating live shows, more recently featuring choirs, continue to extend their dedicated fan-base.

 Besides headline appearances at as many genres of festivals as they cover themselves musically, they’ve arranged and performed backing vocals with English folk star Eliza Carthy, Scottish super-trio Lau, Eddi Reader, Karine Polwart, they were BVs in Dick Gaughan's regular band and were featured on a track with Peggy Seeger in an international project involving iconic fiddler and singer Dave Swarbrick, Jason Wilson and Dick Gaughan.